-These statements are further explored in the Staff Handbook
+These statements are further explored in the Information for Staff document.

 EQUAL OPPORTUNTIES AND DISCRIMINATION (EQUALITY ACT 2010)

 Entry to all programmes of study is based on academic suitability and appropriateness, regardless of age, disability, gender reassignment, regional or belief, sex, sexual orientation.